thesoul214/typescript-cheatsheet/README.md

 Passing down references is a bit tricky, because it **depends on which HTML element type you are referring to**.

 React provides the reference objects types out of the box, imported from the **React** default export, from the `react` package (or as a named export as well).
 The name of the object type is `RefObject`, and it is essentially a [generic interface](#generic-types).
-Here's the definition:
+Here"s the definition:

 ```ts
 interface React.RefObject<T>